tbensky/PiNN_Projectile/readme.md

 dy = C * v * vy
 ```

-and the loss just do to the physics
+and the loss just do to the physics (we used a "Euclidean" type loss):

 ```python
 phys_loss += (u_xx[0] + dx)**2 + (u_xx[1] + g + dy)**2